antitoxic/prerender-spa-ultra/README.md

 https://developers.cloudflare.com/workers/wrangler/ci-cd/

-To use cloudflare cli (`wrangler`) from CI like github actions you need to create `CLOUDFLARE_API_TOKEN` and add it as a secret in that CI environment
+To use cloudflare cli (`wrangler`) from CI like GitHub actions you need to create `CLOUDFLARE_API_TOKEN` and add it as a secret in that CI environment

-Maybe you will need to set `CLOUDFLARE_ACCOUNT_ID` if you have more than 1 accounts associated with this API token.
+Maybe you will need to set `CLOUDFLARE_ACCOUNT_ID` if you have more than 1 account associated with this API token.

-Must expose github secret as ENV variable (not done by default)
+Must expose GitHub secret as ENV variable (not done by default)